Sourdough and the human gut microbiome:

-A few weeks ago I was listening to the BBC Radio 4 Food Programme on the human gut microbiome that was ground breaking.
+In early 2016 whilst researching The Sourdough School book I came across the work of Tim Spector – some of you might have heard Tim speaking on the BBC Radio 4 Food Programme on the human gut microbiome.
+I was absolutely captured by what I heard… the that was ground breaking.
 The interviews answered part of the missing jigsaw puzzle of why people’s gut microbes were compromised and perhaps I wondered if it would help explain why people became wheat intolerant and more importantly how we can prevent this from happening in the first place.
 So to find out more specifics I visited the Department of Twin Research at King’s College, London last week to meet with professor of Genetics Tim Spector the Author of The Diet Myth.
 I wanted to find out more about the thousands of misunderstood microbes that live in our body, and talk about how the microbes in sourdough can support our micro biome.
 I want to further develop sourdough that helps to maintain a healthy gut microbiome, and investigate how we can perhaps prevent or even reverse a gluten / wheat intolerance.

 Like me, Tim embarked on a personal mission, after a health scare, which resulted in a brilliant that book goes a long way to answering how our diets and lifestyle have had huge implications our overall health and wellbeing.
 He highlights research that has found links between imbalances in the gut microbiota and problems such as obesity and diabetes to autoimmune diseases, and even autism, and depression, with a unique insight from his twins studies over the past 20 years.
 He presents evidence that we, First World eaters have brought some of these problems inadvertently on ourselves—by loosing too many “good” microbes, through our overzealous use of antibiotics, processed foods, and antibacterial sanitisers.
 The book provides practical well researched information and examples on how we can improve our own health through supporting our gut microbes.
 Our microbiome is it seems as important as our hearts, our lungs or our liver.
 It is essential to our health.